dentarg/auth0-blog/_posts/2017-10-24-chromedevsummit-summary-day-one.markdown

 - Chrome
 - Summit
 - ChromeDevSummit
+- ChromeDevSummit2017
 related:
-- 2016-07-27-laracon-summary-day-1
+- 2016-11-15-chromedevsummit-summary
 - 2016-07-29-laracon-summary-day-2
 - 2015-07-30-laracon-summary-day-3
 ---

-The first day of the fifth Chrome Developer Summit 2017 consisted of an opening keynote, five talks and a Leadership Panel.
+The first day of the fifth Chrome Developer Summit 2017 consisted of an opening keynote, five talks, and a Leadership Panel.
 As expected, several developers came from around the world for the summit.
 A lot of the talks were centered around improving web performance and driving progressive web app experiences to the user.

 According to [Ben Galbraith](https://twitter.com/bgalbs), *Product Lead for the Chrome Web Platform Team*, and [Dion Almer](https://twitter.com/dalmaer), *Developer Relations Lead* who gave the keynote, the Webkit and Microsoft Edge teams have announced that they are working on adding service worker support to their browsers.
 Check out the [keynote on Youtube](https://youtu.be/1-g1rvkORQ8).

 **[Thao Tran](https://twitter.com/thaotran)** and **[Chris Wilson](https://twitter.com/cwilso)**presented the first talk of the summit.
 Their talk was titled **A New bar for Web Experiences**.
 Chris said something profound; _It's not just good enough to provide a service anymore, you have to prioritize your user experience_.
 They emphasized about how Progressive Web Apps are just a higher bar for user experience.
-They announced that Magento is getting onboard with PWA for their mobile ecommerce platform.
+They announced that Magento is getting onboard with PWA for their mobile e-commerce platform.
 A case study about [Ele.me](https://h5.ele.me) which serves 260 million users was presented by Chris. _Ele.me_ rolled out a progressive web app that allows users with flaky user connections have an awesome user experience.
 Thao talked about websites using AMP to provide better user experiences.
-Web sites such as [Overstock](https://www.overstock.com/) and [Tasty.co](https://tasty.co/).
+Websites such as [Overstock](https://www.overstock.com/) and [Tasty.co](https://tasty.co/).
 Oh, Thao mentioned that four billion AMP Pages now run on twenty-five million domainsCheck out the [session on Youtube](https://www.youtube.com/watch?v=PsgW-0M67TQ)

 {% include tweet_quote.html quote_text="It's not just good enough to provide a service anymore, you have to prioritize your user experience." %}